-The Hetch Hetchy Reservoir remains a drinking water source for the City and County of San Francisco.
-The San Francisco Public Utilities Commission (SFPUC) maintains a watershed control program in the Hetch Hetchy watershed to ensure water quality and limit contamination, in accordance with the federal and state requirements for unfiltered water supplies (40 CFR 141(H) and the California Code of Regulations 22:64652.5(e)(3)).
+The Hetch Hetchy Reservoir is the primary source of drinking water delivered by the City and County of San Francisco to 2.6 million water users in Alameda, Santa Clara, San Mateo, and San Francisco Counties in the San Francisco Bay Area.
+The NPS, under a memorandum of agreement with the San Francisco Public Utilities Commission (through which the SFPUC reimburses the NPS), maintains a watershed control program in the Hetch Hetchy watershed to ensure water quality and limit contamination in accordance with the federal and state requirements for unfiltered water supplies (40 CFR 141(H) and the California Code of Regulations 22:64652.5(e)(3)).
+The main objective of this watershed protection is to preserve the filtration-avoidance status of the Hetch Hetchy water supply.
 The Raker Act stipulates sanitary regulations for permanent facilities within the reservoir's watershed, stating that no human excrement, garbage, or refuse may be placed within 300 feet of the reservoir or watercourses that flow into it; all sewage generated from permanent camps or hotels within the watershed must be adequately filtered and purified; and no bathing, washing, watering stock, or other polluting activity may take place in the reservoir or waters within 1 mile of the reservoir.
 The NPS and the City and County of San Francisco work as partners to protect the Tuolumne River watershed in Yosemite National Park.

-In 2006 the SFPUC adopted a policy that establishes a management direction to protect and rehabilitate ecosystems affected by dam operations, within the context of meeting water supply, power generation, water quality, and existing minimum in-stream flow requirements that were first established in 1985.
-These flow requirements focused primarily on maintaining habitat for trout, a species that is not believed to be native above Preston Falls on the Tuolumne River.
-The policy adopted in 2006 also directs the nature of SFPUC instream flow releases such that they mimic to the extent feasible the variation of the seasonal hydrology in order to sustain the aquatic and riparian ecosystems upon which native wildlife species depend.
+In 2006 the SFPUC adopted a policy that establishes a management direction to protect and rehabilitate ecosystems affected by dam operations, within the context of meeting water supply, power generation, water quality, and existing minimum in-stream flow requirements.
+Minimum in-stream flow requirements for releases from O'Shaughnessy Dam were first established by stipulation between San Francisco and the Department of the Interior in 1961 and further supplemented and amended in 1985 and 1987.
+These flow requirements focused primarily on maintaining habitat, in the reach from O'Shaughnessy Dam to Early Intake, for trout, a species that is not believed to be native above Preston Falls on the Tuolumne River.
+The policy adopted in 2006 also directs the nature of SFPUC in-stream flow releases such that they mimic to the extent feasible the variation of the seasonal hydrology in order to sustain the aquatic and riparian ecosystems upon which native wildlife species depend.

 The NPS is collaborating with the SFPUC, the USFS, and the U.S. Fish and Wildlife Service (USFWS) on the Upper Tuolumne River Ecosystem Project.
-This project is conducting research to determine the effects of water temperature and flow regime on ecological conditions below the dam.
+This project is conducting research to determine the effects of water temperature and flow regime on ecological conditions downstream of the dam.
 The ultimate goal of this project is to make informed recommendations for water releases from the dam that would provide maximum ecological benefits to the river-dependent ecosystems between the O'Shaughnessy Dam in Yosemite National Park and the Early Intake in the Stanislaus National Forest.
 Draft recommendations have been reviewed by stakeholders, but the final recommendations have not yet been completed, nor have they been adopted by the SFPUC.

-Planning and Management for the Tuolumne River Segments Administered by the U.S. Forest Service and Bureau of Land Management
+Planning and Management of Tuolumne River Segments Administered by the U.S. Forest Service and Bureau of Land Management